 According to the future Hall of Fame running back, Thurman Thomas, “Coach Levy is one of the most inspirational people that I have ever known.
 He helped change our lives on and off the field.
 I would recommend him to any company or organization that is looking to reach its highest potential.”

-After 47 years of coaching, Marv retired on December 31, 1997.
-He will be remembered not only as the winningest coach in Buffalo Bills history and a Hall of Fame football coach, but also as one of the NFL’s most classiest individuals.
-Levy not only molded football players but he also molded men character, class and pride.
+After 47 years of coaching, Marv Levy retired in 1997.
+He was inducted into the Pro Football Hall of Fame in his very first year of eligibility in 2001.
+He will be remembered not only as the winningest coach in Buffalo Bills history and a Hall of Fame coach, but also as one of the NFL’s classiest individuals.
+Marv Levy not only molded football players, but he also molded men’s character, class, and pride.

 Since retirement he has published several books including: Game Changers: The Greatest Plays in Buffalo Bills History, Go Cubs Go, and Between the Lines.
 Enjoying the process of writing, Levy intends to contribute more works of literature in the future.